Marrying a Citizen of France? How to Get a Green Card for Your New Spouse

 • you have entered into a valid marriage (or will, if applying for a K-1 fiancé visa)

-• the marriage is bona fide (the real thing; not just a fake to get a green card), and
+• the marriage is bona fide (the real thing; not just a sham or fraud to get a green card), and

-• the immigrant is not inadmissible to the U.S. for medical, criminal, financial, or other reasons.
-(See Inadmissibility: When the U.S. Can Keep You Out for a full explanation.)
+• the immigrant is not inadmissible to the U.S. for medical, criminal, security, financial, or other reasons.
+(See Inadmissibility: When the U.S. Can Keep You Out for a fuller explanation.)

 You and your French fiancé or spouse might, however, have more than one option as to where and exactly how to apply, as described below.